 Additionally, for the 3.5-acre property (Parcel N273) that is east of the intersection of Montrose Parkway and East Jefferson Street, the Sector Plan recommends that "during the development review process, pursue options for preserving all or a portion of the wooded area along Montrose Parkway for passive use.
 Ensure that new residential development is compatible with the adjacent townhouse community".
-An assessment of this requirement is provided under the Forest Conservation Plan discussion in Chapter 5 of the Staff Report.
+An assessment reflecting consideration of these options and requirements is provided under the Forest Conservation Plan discussion in Chapter 5 of the Staff Report and covered by Staff comment at the public hearing.